Guide To Quality Marathon Training Plan

 The most significant physical improvements you will gain from hill training will come in the form of increased speed and strength.
 With the extra challenge placed on your muscles to propel yourself uphill, you’ll see your speed improve.

 Hill training is also great for improving your running technique.
 Running uphill will increase your cadence (the number of steps you take per minute) which will improve your efficiency.
-Equally, by practicing running downhill you’ll be able to take advantage downhill sections on race day.
+Equally, by practicing running downhill you’ll be able to take advantage of downhill sections on race day.

 Is hill running good for marathon training?